itsayellow/finddup/README.md

 # finddup

-Given two or more folders or files, find identical and different folders, subfolders, or files between them.
+Given one or more folders or files, find identical and different folders, subfolders, or files amongst them.

 ## Installation